altocodenl/acweb/blog/20200813-we-remember-by-association.md

 What about the trips I don’t remember, the birthday parties that are a blur now because it happened so long ago, what about the photos of that fun night with friends that I can’t remember when it was?

 **I can’t create albums for moments I can’t remember.
 I can’t put memories to an arbitrary method.
-It won’t work.
-Albums don’t work.**
+It won’t work. <a href="https://altocode.nl/blog/photo-albums-dont-work" target="_blank">Albums don’t work.</a>**

 But tags can do the job.